rivm-syso/SBooScripts/vignettes/x.-Solver-use.md

 ```

 World\$Solve needs the following variables to solve steady state
+probabilistically:

-probabilistically: - emissions: the emissions dataframe - var_box_df: a
+- emissions: the emissions dataframe

-dataframe with the example variables - var_invFun: the functions created
+- var_box_df: a dataframe with the example variables

-from the var_box_df in a list - nRUNs: the number of runs.
-Should match
+- var_invFun: the functions created from the var_box_df in a list

-the number of RUNs in the emissions dataframe provided
+- nRUNs: the number of runs (should match the number of RUNs in the
+  emissions dataframe provided).

 Now we can solve and get the solution, variable values, concentration
 and emissions.